Anirudh-1606/Data-visualization-python/README.md

 # Data-visualization
-Visualization using matplotlib,numpy,pandas in python
+Visualization using matplotlib,numpy,pandas in python from cancer dataset